edesuccess54/session-lib/README.md

 7. **ExtractDocumentType**
    Extracts the document type from a given input.

-8. **FormatSessionData**
-   Formats session-related data into a structured object.

 9. **GenerateRandomKey**
    Generates a random key for various use cases.